 More than 40k extensions are offered as unique add-ons to Drupal and Magento digital commerce modules, with many more constant updates added daily to the Magento and Drupal headless commerce integration.

-‘Speed’ is one of the essential parameters that play a vital role in delivering a seamless user experience.
+‘Speed’ is an essential parameter that plays a vital role in delivering a seamless user experience.
 Even a 1-second delay in web page loading can reduce conversions by 7%.
-However, with Magento 2 upgrade, websites perform 20% faster than Magento 1, and in some cases, up to 56% faster.
+However, with the Magento 2 upgrade, websites perform 20% faster than Magento 1, and in some cases, up to 56% faster.

 Moreover, the highlight of Magento 2.0 is its improved performance and scalability over Magento 1.x.

 On the other hand, Drupal is a highly scalable CMS.
 It’s easy to build a Drupal site that can be set up to autoscale (add more servers during peak traffic times and shut them down when not needed).
-If you are planning to grow your site, then Drupal 9 + Magento 2 can help you scale well to millions of users, if the website is optimized well.
+If you plan to grow your site, then Drupal 9 + Magento 2 can help you scale well to millions of users if the website is optimized well.